-John currently leads the business development team at The Lane Construction Corporation, a division of Salini Impregilo.
-The team excels at developing and nurturing relationships with key stakeholders, from public agency directors to internal partners, as well as in identifying design-build and P3 infrastructure opportunities throughout North America.
+John currently is Vice President, US Sales & Market Director for COWI.
+Previously, he lead the business development team at Lane Construction Corporation, a division of Salini Impregilo.
 Earlier Lane positions include Mid-Atlantic director of business development, as well as director of communications.
 Prior to Lane, John was the founder and president of Tugboat Public Relations—representing regional and national clients in the transportation and tourism industries.
 Early in his career, he interned in The White House, was a senior aide in the Ohio State Senate, and was a top staffer on numerous US House and Senate campaigns.

 John holds a master’s degree in public administration (MPA), a postgraduate certificate in transportation and logistics policy, and a bachelor’s degree in US history.